shammysha/homeassistant-binance-pool/README.md

 An API key and secret from Binance are **required** for this integration to function.
 It is *highly recommended* to store your API key and secret in Home Assistant's `secrets.yaml` file.

 #### `native_currency`
-Each balance sensor this integration creates will have a state attribute named `native_balance`, which represents the current value of the represented balance, converted to the currency specified by `native_currency`.
+Each balance sensor this integration creates will have a state attributes, which represents pairs ("total", "free", "locked", "freeze") and list of `native_currency` items.
 The default native currency used for balance conversions is USD.

 #### `balances`
 A list of coins (or currencies) can be specified here, and this integration will create a sensor for your current balance in each of them.
 By default (without adding this key), a sensor will be created for every coin that Binance offers (54 unique coins/currencies from Binance.us at this time).
 If one of the given coins isn't available from the specified domain, a sensor won't be created.